 Ecological variation in this habitat type depends on a number of physical and biological factors, in particular climate, degree of exposure to sea-spray, geology and soil type, as well as the level of grazing and sea bird activity.
-The vegetation above most of the cliff length has been improved and transitions into semi-natural habitats such as maritime grassland are rare.

 The target is to maintain the sea cliff habitat, as well as transitional zones, including those to terrestrial communities.